abderraouf-metidji/Dr-Death/readme.md

 For this data analysis we were given two different datasets.

-The first dataset includes information about the confirmed victims of Dr Shipman with the following variables:
+The first dataset includes information about the confirmed victims of Shipman with the following variables:
 * age
 * date of death
 * decision